kgen-llc/ChromeDevTools.Connectors/avalonia/demo-app/readme.md

-# Demo for Chrome DevTools Connector
+# Avalonia Demo for Chrome DevTools Connector

 You can contact us direction  at [tech@kgen-llc.com](mailto:ttech@kgen-llc.com) for nore information or use [https://github.com/kgen-llc/ChromeDevTools.Connectors](https://github.com/kgen-llc/ChromeDevTools.Connectors) to raise issues and/or find extra documentation.